You need a valid Yukon hunting licence if you want to hunt in Yukon unless you are one of the exceptions.

 Where to get a Yukon hunting licence

-- You can renew your resident hunting licence online.
+- You can renew your Yukon resident hunting licence online.

 - If you are a non-resident, you can get a hunting licence online.

-- If this is your first time getting a resident Yukon hunting licence, you will need to go into your nearest Environment office.
+If this is your first time getting a Yukon resident hunting licence, or you did not hold a Yukon resident hunting licence last year, you will need to complete and submit a residency declaration form first.

 At Department of Environment offices